John Gotti: 1992 conviction

 On the stand, Gravano confirmed Gotti's place in the structure of the Gambino family and described in detail the conspiracy to assassinate Castellano, giving a full description of the hit and its aftermath.
 Gravano confessed to nineteen murders, implicating Gotti in four of them.
-Krieger, and Locascio's attorney Anthony Cardinale, proved unable to shake Gravano during cross-examination.
+Krieger, and LoCascio's attorney Anthony Cardinale, proved unable to shake Gravano during cross-examination.
 After additional testimony and tapes, the government rested its case on March 24.

 Five of Krieger and Cardinale's intended six witnesses were ruled irrelevant or extraneous, leaving only Gotti's tax attorney Murray Appleman to testify on his behalf.
 The defense also attempted unsuccessfully to have a mistrial declared based on Maloney's closing remarks.
 Gotti himself became increasingly hostile during the trial, and at one point, Glasser threatened to remove him from the courtroom.
 Among other outbursts, Gotti called Gravano a junkie, while his attorneys sought to discuss his past steroid use, and equated the dismissal of a juror to the fixing of the 1919 World Series.

-On April 2, 1992, after only fourteen hours of deliberation, the jury found Gotti guilty on all charges of the indictment (Locascio was found guilty on all but one).
-James Fox, Assistant Director in Charge of the FBI's New York Field Office, announced at a press conference, "The Teflon is gone.
+On April 2, 1992, after only fourteen hours of deliberation, the jury found Gotti guilty on all charges of the indictment (LoCascio was found guilty on all but one).
+James Fox, assistant director of the FBI's New York field office, announced at a press conference, "The Teflon is gone.
 The don is covered with Velcro, and all the charges stuck".
 On June 23, 1992, Glasser sentenced both defendants to life imprisonment without the possibility of parole, and fined them both $250,000 each.
 (Note: For his cooperation, Gravano was sentenced to five years' imprisonment, in 1994.
 However, since Gravano had already served four years, the sentence amounted to less than one year.
 After his release, he entered the Witness Protection Program, but left voluntarily in 1995.)